 Traceability matrix is used to determine the links between different items of a project.
 ReQtest allows you to generate a variety of traceability reports, including: requirements-requirements, requirements-test cases, requirements-bug reports, requirements-without test case, test case-bug reports, test suite-bug reports, test run-test case.

 That is all for this article!
 We have understood the application lifecycle management process in details.
 ALM acts as a support to business processes.
 ALM handles an idea since its conception, throughout its planning, development, testing and deployment until the product retires.
 There are several tools available in the market that facilitate your ALM process such as ReQtest.
+Signup for a free trial of ReQtest!

 Have your organization adopted the application lifecycle management process?
 What are the challenges that you face in the implementation of ALM?
 Which tools do you use for conducting ALM?
 Do share your knowledge and let us grow together.